 Manual 1:1 service. $60/session.
 No measurement, no data, no consistency.

-Compression recovery.
+Compression + percussion recovery.
 No active stretch.
 No ROM measurement.

 Subjective assessment.
 No force control, no objective measurement.
 Rarely documented longitudinally.